 The year after Dad’s death, I moved eastward, first to Ohio and later to Maine, and experienced the “real” autumn that I’d previously only read about.
 It’s been over 20 years and I still haven’t gotten over the wonder of it.
 So, even though it’s a total cliché, my October scene is all about the leaves.

 High winds and heavy rain last weekend brought an end to the peak color, but I have memories and I have photographs to remind me of its glory until October comes around again.

 * * * * *

-**Scene & Story is a collaborative creation that Sarah Huizenga of Paisley Rain Boots and I dreamt up to encourage one other in our photography and writing.
-I hope you’ll join us!
-Just share a favorite photo from the previous month along with a short story or description and link up your blog or Flickr photo.
-Please remember to visit the other story sharers and leave a little love everywhere you visit.
-It’s a wonderful way to find and build a community of kindred spirits.
+Scene & Story is a monthly collaborative creation that Sarah Huizenga of Paisley Rain Boots and I dreamt up to encourage one another in our photography and writing.
+We’d love to have you join us!
+Share a favorite photo from the previous month along with a short story or description and link up your blog or Flickr photo.